106th Cavalry Regiment: Occupation duty

 The 106th remained in Austria as an occupation force until October 1945.
 Part of their responsibility was acting as an Honor Guard for King Leopold.
 The King was at the time a controversial figure because of his stand during the war and refusal to flee and set up a government in exile, but surrendered to the Germans.
 The 106th was billeted in Pension Appesbach next door to the King's chateau.
 They assisted with Military Police duties but otherwise relaxed, playing sports, swimming, boating, and sightseeing.
 Ironically, one member of B Troop, T/5 Myron Ricketts, having survived the war, died in a drowning accident during occupation duties.

 In a speech to the Cavalry Group on Memorial Day, 30 May 1945, commanding officer Colonel Vennard Wilson described the Group's and specifically Troop B's accomplishments:

 Post World War II

-The 106th Cavalry Regiment departed Austria for New York, United States on 1 October 1945 and was inactivated in Urbana, Illinois on 24 October 1945.
+The 106th Cavalry Regiment finished the war at Wolfgang am See, Austria, as part of the Allied occupying forces.
+Duty was comparatively light during the spring and summer of 1945, and the 106th contributed soldiers to the multi-national military police forces that patrolled Salzburg.
+The remainder of the unit departed Austria for New York, United States on 1 October 1945 and was inactivated in Urbana, Illinois on 24 October 1945.
 In 1952 Companies A and C of the 106th Tank Battalion were headquartered at Camp Lincoln in Illinois.